 Deep Brain Stimulation for Parkinson's Disease

-Unlike previous surgeries for PD, DBS does not damage healthy brain tissue by destroying nerve cells.
-Instead the procedure blocks electrical signals from targeted areas in the brain.
-Thus, if newer, more promising treatments develop in the future, the DBS procedure can be reversed.
-Also, stimulation from the neurostimulator is easily adjustable—without further surgery—if the patient’s condition changes.
-Some people describe the stimulator adjustments as "programming."
+Unlike previous surgeries for PD, DBS involves minimal permanent surgical changes to the brain.
+Instead, the procedure uses electrical stimulation to regulate electrical signals in neural circuits to and from identified areas in the brain to improve PD symptoms.
+Thus, if DBS causes unwanted side effects or newer, more promising treatments develop in the future, the implantable pulse generator can be removed, and the DBS procedure can be halted.
+Also, stimulation from the IPG is easily adjustable—without further surgery—if the person’s condition changes.
+Some people describe the pulse generator adjustments as "programming."

-Although most patients still need to take medication after undergoing DBS, many patients experience considerable reduction of their PD symptoms and are able to greatly reduce their medications.
-The amount of reduction varies from patient to patient but can be considerably reduced in most patients.
-The reduction in dose of medication leads to a significant improvement in side effects such as dyskinesias (involuntary movements caused by long-term use of levodopa).
+Although most individuals still need to take medication after undergoing DBS, many people with Parkinson’s disease experience considerable reduction of their motor symptoms and are able to reduce their medications.
+The amount of reduction varies but can be considerably reduced in most individuals, and can lead to a significant improvement in side effects such as dyskinesias (involuntary movements caused by long-term use of levodopa).
 In some cases, the stimulation itself can suppress dyskinesias without a reduction in medication.
+DBS does not improve cognitive symptoms in PD and indeed may worsen them, so it is not generally used if there are signs of dementia.
+DBS changes the brain firing pattern but does not slow the progression of the neurodegeneration.

 View a list of studies currently seeking patients.